 Berks County appears to be recovering from the national recession of 2008-09, with an unemployment rate and an employment-to-population ratio that are slightly outperforming Pennsylvania and nation.
 However, there also are a few warning signs, including an average salary increase that is smaller than both the state and national level, and relatively high spending by county government and schools.

 Unemployment rates are a timely indicator of changes in the local employment landscape.
-In 2019, Berks County’s unemployment rate was 4.3%, slightly lower than the nation and similar to Pennsylvania.
-This was down from a post-recession peak of 8.7% in 2010.
+In 2020, Berks County’s unemployment rate was 9.5%, higher than the nation and similar to Pennsylvania.

 The employment-to-population ratio also offers an indicator of the availability of work in a region.
 The ratio in Berks was 61% in 2015-19, slightly higher than Pennsylvania and the nation.
 Between 2000 and 2015-19, the county’s ratio declined 1 percentage point.

 Employment changes by sector paint a picture of the county’s changing economy.
 The total number of jobs in Berks County increased 12% from 2001 to 2019, but the Professional and Business Services sector grew 32% during this period, while Manufacturing jobs declined 16%.
 Trade, Transportation and Utilities was up slightly, by 4%.